 Coat - The long, silky coat is an easily recognizable feature of the Afghan Hound.
-The coat is similar to human hair, and comes in a variety of solid colors and patterns.
+Similar to human hair, it comes in a variety of solid colors and patterns.

 Breed Standard and History

-The dignified Afghan Hound should present an aristocratic appearance with a proudly carried head and striking features.
+The dignified Afghan Hound should appear aristocratic, with a proudly carried head and striking features.
 A balanced skull is decorated with a topknot.
 The dog should display a long, strong jaw.
-The body should present a strong, powerful appearance.
+The body should appear strong and powerful.
 Pronounced rib bones and a prominent tuck up add to the regal form.
 The tail must have a ring at the end but should not curl over the back.
 A long, fine, silky coat should cover the body, with feathering at the feet and ears.
 The coat should be shown in a natural state, without clipping or trimming.
 Any color coat is allowed, but white markings are undesirable.
-A powerful stride and quick-stepping trot with the head and tail held high add to the breed's beauty. – AKC Breed Standards
+A powerful stride and quick-stepping trot with the head and tail held high add to the breed’s beauty. – AKC Breed Standards

 The Afghan Hound is a basal breed, predating the modern breeds that emerged throughout the 1800s.
 Some say it is the oldest breed in existence.
 The ancient type comes from the part of the world that is now Afghanistan, India, and Pakistan.
 The lightning-fast, powerful Afghan hunted by sight and was expected to catch and hold its quarry until a hunter arrived.

-Though ownership was restricted by the Afghan Royal Family, the breed made its way to Europe with British officers returning from British India.
+Though ownership was restricted by the Afghan royal family, the breed made its way to Europe with British officers returning from British India.
 The Afghan Hound was instantly popular at dog shows and the first breed standard was written in 1912.
-The modern breed standard is based on the strain of dogs originally brought to Europe, then later the United States and Australia.
+The modern breed standard is based on the strain of dogs originally brought to Europe, then later to the United States and Australia.

-The AKC first recognized the Afghan Hound in 1926.
+The AKC recognized the Afghan Hound in 1926.

 AKC Breed Category

 The aloof Afghan Hound tends to bond strongly with one person, and is not often interested in the fawning of visitors.
-She's independent and stubborn, but has a goofy side.
-Though bright, a common lack of cooperation has the breed labeled as one with a low intelligence level—the trick is finding the proper motivation, or accepting that the Affie doesn't have a strong desire to please anyone but herself.
-Lighthearted mischief is common with the Affie, but there are also individuals who may be withdrawn or antisocial.
-Socialization should be a top priority to prevent timidness.
+She’s independent and stubborn, but with a goofy side.
+Though bright, a common lack of cooperation earns the breed marks for low intelligence—the trick is finding the proper motivation, or accepting that the Affie doesn’t have a strong desire to please anyone but herself.
+Lighthearted mischief is common with the Affie, but individual dogs may be withdrawn or antisocial.
+Socialization should be a top priority to prevent timidity.